StevenAbdelshahid/CSE121/lab1.md

    cp -a examples/get-started/hello_world ~/esp/
    ```

-   Patch the hello world (print your name, not mine).
    Edit the "hello_world_main.c" so that after printing the
    "Minimum free heap..." it prints your name.
 E.g: